-Dovetails provide excellent strength and a decorative appearance in some locations.
+Dovetails provide excellent strength and a decorative appearance.
 They are made by creating "tails" in one board, which are like a short section of a triangle, which join into a series of "pins" on the joining board, which are also like a section of a triangle but facing perpendicular to the direction of the tails.
 The tails and pins lock together due to the angles that join their sides together.
 This joint can be used for a variety of functions, but isn't suitable for some joinery where a mortise and tenon is most appropriate.

 There are other joints that will be used for various projects, but there isn't much need to provide photographs of them, as they are either less structural or less visible.
 These include, but may not be limited to, tongue and groove, dado, simple slat housing (essentially a mortise), panel edge joint, and various different versions of the above joinery options.

 This basic finish option will be the most common for most woods.
 It is a basic finish using any film-forming clear coat, such as polyurethane, clear acrylic, lacquer, shellac, or any of a variety of clear or semi-clear "fast-drying" finishes.
 It results in some of the most true-to-nature color for the wood while still providing substantial reduction in the speed of moisture transfer with the surrounding environment, as well as scratch resistance.
 This serving tray and the photo transfer were finished with a clear water-based finish.

 Pigment stains lay down particles of color on the surface of wood -- especially in the tiny grooves between the fibers, in pores, and in the fine scratches left by sanding.
-Pigment stains can be used for a variety of purposes, but will mostly be used to "glaze" on top of a first sealing coat of clear finish in order to blend and make uniform the color of certain woods.
+Pigment stains can be used for a variety of purposes.
 The walnut coat rack above was dyed, sealed with shellac, then glazed with an oil-based pigment stain before clear coating.